 With a higher degree of accountability and scrutiny, there’s a lower likelihood to move away from the more familiar marketing channels.
 As a result, so many credit union marketers have been slow or reluctant to embrace digital marketing channels.

 Establishing a Credit Union Digital Marketing Measurement System

-When you get Google Tag Manager installed on the LOS, you should be able to track the following journey: a user clicks an online advertisement, views your current loan rates, then fills out an online application, you’d want to be able to associate that loan application with the ad campaign.
-Armed with that data, you can truly assess the success of that loan campaign.
+When you get Google Tag Manager installed on the LOS, you should be able to track the following journey: a user clicks an online advertisement, views your current loan rates, and completes an online application; you can then associate that loan application with the ad campaign they came from.
+Armed with that data, you can truly assess the success of the loan campaign.

 Calculate Cost-Per-Application (CPA) Results

-CPA is also referred to as the cost-per-acquisition by many digital marketers.
-More often than not, the acquisition being made is a member or loan application, but make sure you understand what you are counting as an "acquisition".
+CPA is also referred to as the cost per acquisition by many digital marketers.
+Oftentimes, the acquisition being made is a member or loan application, but make sure you understand what you are counting as an "acquisition".

-A real-life example of a cost per application would be if a mortgage campaign costs $3000 and generates 20 mortgage applications, the resulting CPA is $150.
+A real-life example of a cost per application would be if a mortgage campaign costs $6,000 and generates 20 completed applications, the resulting CPA is $300.